 “Since coming to power in 1997, the Labour government has forged more than a dozen legal weapons to combat the petty incivilities that are thought to corrode society.
 They range from on-the-spot fines to "dispersal orders", which can be used to expel people from designated areas, to ASBOs.”

 These are described simultaneously as "unusually tough powers" for a government to be allowed to pass, and part of the reason is that the anti-social 'hard line' is popular.
 Many people, even whilst participating in it, profess a belief that trash culture is bad for society, disturbs the peaceful life, and should be curbed by the government.
 As a result, as trash culture has become more assertive; spilling into the streets of adulthood rather than being confined to rebellious youths of the 1970s, there is a constant feeling that something has to be done.
 As a street-level government, Labour is in touch with this movement and does indeed proceed to battle with trash culture.
 It has done pleasingly well; the Labour government has reversed the smoking trend, partially turning smokers into outcasts with all kinds of anti-public-smoking laws and regulations, and has run campaigns against obesity, even taking this campaign to the constitution of school meals.
-The Guardian, a top UK newspaper, reported that in 2006 that the "tide of binge drinking that threatened to engulf Britain has started to recede" amongst men and women over the last two years33 and in 2012 The Economist34 reported that some of strongest brands of beer have reduced their alcohol content from 5% to 4.8%.
-This is the biggest increase breweries thought they could get away with without consumers noticing, but, it is still a start!
+The Guardian newspaper, reported that in 2006 that the "tide of binge drinking that threatened to engulf Britain has started to recede" amongst men and women over the last two years68 and The Economist (2012)69 reported that some of strongest brands of beer have reduced their alcohol content from 5% to 4.8%.
+This is the biggest decrease breweries thought they could get away with without consumers noticing, but, it is still a start!

 Britain's level of education was once a proud symbol of civility; but after a century of stagnation, most of Europe (and the rest of the developed world) have greater levels and length of education.
-Although the rate of improvement would make a tortoise look like an Olympic sprinter, things are set to change, and the age at which people must be in education or training, is being increased from 16 to 18.
+This was partially rectified from 2013, which saw legislation demand that all young people in England stay "in education or training until at least their 18th birthday"70.

-“The measure, announced in the Queen's speech on November 6th, reflects a determination to bring Britain into line with the rest of the developed world. [...]
+“The measure... reflects a determination to bring Britain into line with the rest of the developed world. [...]
 The plight of the so-called "NEETS" - young people not in education, employment or training - is another powerful reason to reform things.
 At any one time about 10% of those between 16 and 18 fall into this category.
 The 1% who stay in it for the whole two years are likely to end up among the long-term unemployed.

 So from 2013 all 16-year-olds will have to spend at least 16 hours a week in education or work-based training.
 The only alternative will be working at least 20 hours and training in the classroom for just a day a week.
 These rules will be extended to 17-year olds in 2015.”